Latest News: CT-AIMH Offers Education and Expertise in Infant and Early Childhood Mental Health

 FREE Opportunity to Access your Pathway to Endorsement

-FREE OPPORTUNITY TO ACCESS YOUR PATHWAY to Infant or Early Childhood Mental Health Endorsement® (IECMH-Endorsement®) for clinically licensed professionals in CT.
-Register will re-open in December 2024
+FREE OPPORTUNITY TO ACCESS YOUR PATHWAY to Infant or Early Childhood Mental Health Endorsement® (IECMH-Endorsement®) for Infant and Early Childhood Mental Health professionals in CT.
+REGISTRATION NOW OPEN!
+Deadline to register is January 31st, 2025

 CT-AIMH Membership database